red-hat-storage/ocs-training/ocp4ocs4/device-replacement.md

 ## Replace drive and create new PV

 1. First step is to login to the OCP node with the storage drive to be replaced and record the `/dev/disk/by-id/{id}`.
 In this example the OCP node is `compute-2`.
-To login to correct OCP node use SSH or `oc debug node\<NodeName>`.
+To login to correct OCP node use SSH or `oc debug node/<NodeName>`.

     ~~~
     # oc debug node/compute-2